databio/IGD/README.md

 - `"path...to igd folder"` is the path to the output igd folder: this folder should be made first with mkdir and it should contain a subfolder named as data0, where data0 should contain 24 subfolders: chr1, chr2, ..., chr22, chrX and chrY.

-- `"database name"` is the name you give to the database, for eaxmple, `"roadmap"`
+- `"databaseName"` is the name you give to the database, for eaxmple, `"roadmap"`

-An example:
+An example: `"rme"` is an example folder containing `.bed.gz` files, `"rme_igd"` is an example igd database folder
 	`./igd_create "rme/*" "rme_igd/" "roadmap"`

 This will generate a total of ~200,000 igd bin files (mode 0) in the subfolders chr1,...chrY; a single igd database file (mode 1) `roadmap.igd` and dataset index file `roadmap_index.tsv` in the igd folder.